Konstantin Kalinin

 That includes planning for:

-• Legacy data formatting, cleanup, and validation
+• Legacy data cleanup and validation

 • Mapping historical records to new data models